 The Ouray County Performing Arts Guild is a not-for-profit organization, bringing high-quality events in music, dance, theater and other genres to Ouray and Ridgway since 1983.
 We sponsor a year-round calendar of exciting concerts and performances for the enjoyment of Ouray County’s residents, visitors and youth.

-Over the past year, audiences in Ouray and Ridgway have enjoyed a great variety of OCPAG-sponsored events, ranging from exquisite classical concerts during the San Juan Chamber MusicFest to lively, engaging performances by Trace Bundy, Jayme Stone, Austin Piazzolla Quintet, New West Guitar Group and the Colorado Children’s Chorale.
+Over the past year, audiences in Ouray and Ridgway have enjoyed a great variety of OCPAG-sponsored events, ranging from exquisite classical concerts during the San Juan Chamber MusicFest to lively, engaging performances by Austin Piazzolla Quintet, New West Guitar Group and Joe Smith and the Spicy Pickles.

 We are also thrilled to be partnering with the Friends of the Wright Opera House to co-sponsor events for everyone in Ouray County to enjoy.

 Part of OCPAG’s ongoing mission is to connect local youth with the performing arts.
-We have given over $34,000 in scholarships over the past twelve years to deserving students pursuing advanced training in music and theater, and we sponsor a variety of master classes, in-school performances featuring visiting artists, and children’s programs.
+We have given over $39,000 in scholarships over the past thirteen years to deserving students pursuing advanced training in music and theater, and we sponsor a variety of master classes, in-school performances featuring visiting artists, and children’s programs.

 Ouray County Community Fund

 Dave and Mary Wood Fund with Western Colorado Community Foundation